 Listening to too many complaints can be an obstacle.
 We must be able to distinguish between a legitimate complaint and harassment.
 When a complaint is legitimate, it produces quality control and always takes you in forward direction.

-Legitimate: “Pastor, there’s a problem in the youth department where cliques are formatting which exclude some of the kids.
+Legitimate: “Pastor, there’s a problem in the youth department where cliques are formatting which excludes some of the kids.
 I suggest we break up these cliques and have the leaders divide the kids up into cell groups during the youth services.”

 Harassment: “Pastor, I don’t like the job the youth pastor is doing.
 The kids aren’t getting ministered to, and it just seems like a social club” Legitimate complaints offer a solution.